ratatui/ratatui-website/src/tutorial/counter-async-app/full-async-actions.md

 {{#include ./ratatui-counter-async-app/src/main.rs:update}}
 ```

-Here is the full code for reference (with an improved UI to boot):
+Here is the full code for reference:

 ```rust
 {{#include ./ratatui-counter-async-app/src/main.rs:all}}